Tony Matelli: Sleepwalker

 Most of the sculptor's notoriety has arisen from his work Sleepwalker and the placement of the work therein.
 First publicly installed outside Wellesley College - an all women's school - the sculpture came under attack both in words and deed.
-Some students reaction to the work which was first created for display at the institute of higher learning in time with his solo exhibition at Wellesley's Davis Museum, titled "New Gravity" was similar to that of some people's to Anthony Gormley's figure placed near a ledge on the Empire State Building being called in to emergency services as a jumper; they thought it was a stumbling invasive drunk or otherwise a perpetrator.
-A petition was then started to demand removal of the work and, as reported by the New York Times, garnered over five hundred signatures, with the organizers stating that it had become “a source of apprehension, fear, and triggering thoughts regarding sexual assault for some members of our campus community.”
+The work was created for display in time with his solo exhibition at Wellesley's Davis Museum, titled "New Gravity”.
+Some students reaction to the work was similar to that of Anthony Gormley's figure placed near a ledge on the Empire State Building being called in to emergency services as a jumper; they thought it was a stumbling invasive drunk or otherwise a perpetrator.
+A petition was then started demanding removal of the work and, as reported by The New York Times, garnered over five hundred signatures, with the organizers stating that it had become “a source of apprehension, fear, and triggering thoughts regarding sexual assault for some members of our campus community.”
 Matelli responded stating.."If you have bad feelings toward this and it’s triggering you, you need to seek sympathy, you need to seek help....”.
 In 2014 the sculpture was vandalized by spraying yellow paint on it.
-In the end the sculpture stayed for the course of the exhibition and the boisterous debate continued online, ending in over one thousand signatures asking for the work's removal on change.org.
+In the end the sculpture stayed for the course of the exhibition and the debate continued online, ending in over one thousand signatures asking for the work's removal on change.org.

-Little known, the media coverage of the Sleepwalker at Wellesley started via a local blog, The Swellesley Report, got picked up in Boston media, and then was communicated via wire services.
-Over several waves of the developing controversy, over 5000 articles in over 96 countries, in multiple languages, were identified.
-The media reaction was completely unanticipated by the artist, the media relations officer, and the museum.
+Media coverage of the Sleepwalker at Wellesley started via a local blog, The Swellesley Report, got picked up in Boston media, and then was communicated via wire services.
+Over several waves of the developing controversy, over 5000 articles in over 96 countries in multiple languages were identified.
+The media reaction was unanticipated by the artist, the media relations officer, and the museum.

-During the spring and summer of 2016 the sculpture was exhibited along New York City's Highline Park with continued debate and the great interest of onlookers who group around it sometimes in crowds.
+During the spring and summer of 2016 the sculpture was exhibited along New York City's Highline Park with continued debate and the great interest of onlookers.